lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

 ### Try to use the class selector

-Prefer class selectors over element selectors in scoped styles, because large numbers of element selectors are slow.
+Prefer class selectors over element selectors in <code>scoped</code> styles, because large numbers of element selectors are slow.

-To scope styles, Vue adds a unique attribute to component elements, such as data-v-f3f3eg9.
-Then selectors are modified so that only matching elements with this attribute are selected (e.g. button[data-v-f3f3eg9]).
+To scope styles, Vue adds a unique attribute to component elements, such as <code>data-v-f3f3eg9</code>.
+Then selectors are modified so that only matching elements with this attribute are selected (e.g. <code>button[data-v-f3f3eg9]</code>).

-The problem is that large numbers of element-attribute selectors (e.g. button[data-v-f3f3eg9]) will be considerably slower than class-attribute selectors (e.g. .btn-close[data-v-f3f3eg9]), so class selectors should be preferred whenever possible.
+The problem is that large numbers of element-attribute selectors (e.g. <code>button[data-v-f3f3eg9]</code>) will be considerably slower than class-attribute selectors (e.g. <code>.btn-close[data-v-f3f3eg9]</code>), so class selectors should be preferred whenever possible.